 Charlottesville, VA 22902

 If you choose to fill out the form electronically, it will be submitted directly to the Office of Professional Standards' new email address.
-This email will be automatically received by the Internal Affairs Unit, Chief RaShall Brackney, Assistant Chief James Mooney, and the Executive Director of the Charlottesville Police Civilian Review Board.
+This email will be automatically received by the Internal Affairs Unit, Chief of Police, and the Executive Director of the Charlottesville Police Civilian Oversight Board.

 Citizens may also obtain a Citizen Complaint Form from the police department Customer Service Window.
-You may email Lieutenant Michael Gore with the Office of Professional Standards, or by calling (434) 970-3600, or contact Sgt.
-Greg Wade at (434) 970-3287.
+You may also use the "Contact Us" links on the right side of this page.

 The Department is committed to conducting thorough and timely administrative investigations.
 All complaints are forwarded to the Office of Professional Standards for documentation and assignment.
 You will receive a letter acknowledging receipt of your complaint and a supervisor will contact you in the near future, investigate your complaint, and make a disposition recommendation to the Chief of Police.
 The Chief of Police determines the final disposition of all complaints.

 It is imperative that our employees and private citizens feel free to voice concerns and to document complaints against Charlottesville Police Department personnel; therefore, these files are kept strictly confidential.
 In addition to commonly used exemptions noted on the City’s FOIA webpage, CPD also commonly exercises the exemption allowed by 2.2-3706(B)(9) (records of (i) background investigations of applicants for law-enforcement agency employment, (ii) administrative investigations relating to allegations of wrongdoing by employees of a law-enforcement agency, and (iii) other administrative investigations conducted by law-enforcement agencies that are made confidential by law.